deartc/Quality-Project-Teresa-Hawkins/README.md

 Create a Car with 5 passengers that gets 21 MPG.
 Remove 3 passengers from the car.
 Verify the car now has 2 passengers and gets 20.6 MPG.
 Create a Car with 5 passengers that gets 21 MPG.
 Remove 5 passengers from the car.
 Verify the car now has 0 passengers and gets 21 MPG.
 Create a Car with 5 passengers that gets 21 MPG.
 Remove 25 passengers from the car.
 Verify the car now has 0 passengers and gets 21 MPG.
-Feel free to add any additional unit tests to the Car class that you deem necessary.
-It is not necessary to test any private members of the class.

-Before submitting your project, ensure that you have completed all the requirements above.
-If  done correctly, your project should have:
-At least 4 classes: Vehicle, SemiTruck, CargoItem, Car, and any others you may have needed along the way.
+At least 4 classes:
+Vehicle, SemiTruck, CargoItem, Car, and any others you may have needed along the way.
 At least 3 test classes: VehicleTests, SemiTruckTests, and CarTests.
 Around 40 total unit tests.
-To pass, at least 30 of your unit tests must be passing and correct, but you should attempt them all in case you make mistakes.